varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 steroids.config.statusBar.style = "default"
 {% endhighlight %}

 Sets the style of the status bar on iOS.
-Available values are `"default"` and `"black"`.
+Available values are `"default"` and `"light"`.

 ## steroids.config.watch